 Maintaining Separate Bank Accounts

 One of the most effective ways to protect separate property is to maintain separate bank accounts for each spouse.
-Doing so helps prevent commingling of assets, which occurs when separate and marital property become mixed or combined in such a way that it is difficult or impossible to distinguish between the two.
+Doing so helps prevent the commingling of assets, which occurs when separate and marital property become mixed or combined in such a way that it is difficult or impossible to distinguish between the two.
 Commingling can unintentionally convert separate property into marital property, making it subject to division in a divorce.

 To prevent commingling, spouses should ensure that any separate funds, such as income from separate property or inheritances, are deposited into their respective separate accounts.
 Additionally, separate property should not be used to pay for marital expenses, as this can also lead to commingling.
 By keeping separate bank accounts and avoiding the use of separate funds for marital purposes, spouses can maintain clear boundaries between separate and marital property.